mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ### Offer Work or Service Opportunities

 Bishops invite those who receive assistance to work or provide service to the extent of their ability.
 This helps members maintain a sense of dignity.
 It also increases their ability to be self-reliant.
-Where [JustServe.org](http://www.justserve.org) is available, it may be used to identify service opportunities in the community.

 Some members who are elderly or disabled may be limited in the work or service they can provide.
 Leaders should understand their situations and offer options that allow them to do what they can within their circumstances.